Harnkal/Getting-and-Cleaning-Data_Assign/README.md

       spread(variables, mean)
 ```

-As you could see above I separated the subject from the axis, but I had to put paste them back together.
+As you could see above I separated the subject from the axis, but I had to paste them back together.
 Although some could say that each axis should stored as a variable, this dataset has 2 kinds of data, axial and angular, and the second type doesn't have axial information (as it doesn't exist), so, trying to create a variable for each axis would insert NAs in the dataset.
 In my opinion, the correct call here would be split this data into 2 separate tables and then tidy them both.
 However, doing this would be against the requirements of the assignment.

 Saving and cleaning workspace
 -----------------------------